Activating a beacon

 If you feel that your life is in grave or imminent danger, you should first try to use two-way communications such as a phone or radio so that you can talk to emergency services.
 If this is unavailable, then a distress beacon should be activated.
 This is a personal decision that is unique to each situation.

 Activate your beacon according to the manufacturer’s instructions:

 - Position your beacon in a clear and open area

-- Point the aerial vertically towards the sky, away from trees, building's and mountains.
-If in a vehicle event, place on top of the roof of the vehicle for better beacon transmission
+- Point the aerial vertically towards the sky, away from trees, buildings and mountains.
+If you are in a vehicle, place on top of the roof for better transmission

 - If you are within a ravine or gully, position it at the highest point